reboottechrishi/CloudMeet/blogs/AWS Deep Learning : Model Training.md

 * **Feedforward Neural Networks:** The simplest type, where information flows in only one direction, from input to output.
 * **Convolutional Neural Networks (CNNs):** Primarily used for **image analysis**.
 CNNs are designed to identify features in data regardless of their location, a concept known as **feature location invariance**.
 They work by applying filters (convolutions) to small sections of an image and then combining these insights to recognize increasingly complex patterns, such as shapes and objects.
 * **Recurrent Neural Networks (RNNs):** Used for **sequential data**, such as time series, text, or audio.
 RNNs have a "memory" that allows them to use information from previous steps in a sequence to inform the current step, making them ideal for tasks like stock price prediction or machine translation.
+    - **Long Short-Term Memory (LSTM):** LSTMs are a specific type of RNN designed to overcome the vanishing gradient problem, which makes it difficult for standard RNNs to learn long-term dependencies.
+LSTMs use a more complex architecture with "gates" to control the flow of information, allowing them to remember important information for extended periods.

+  -  **Gated Recurrent Unit (GRU):** A GRU is a simpler and more efficient variation of an LSTM.
+It combines the cell state and hidden state into a single hidden state and uses two gates—a reset gate and an update gate—to control the flow of information.
+GRUs are often used as an alternative to LSTMs when computational efficiency is a priority.

 #### **Activation Functions**
 Activation functions determine the output of a neuron.
 They are crucial because they introduce non-linearity into the network, allowing it to learn complex mappings.

 * **Linear Activation:** The simplest function, but it's not useful for deep networks as it cannot be used for backpropagation and collapses multiple layers into a single one.
+The problem with a linear activation function is that it doesn't really do anything, it's just a mirroring what came into it as an output.
+So linear activation functions actually aren't very useful.
+You don't really see these in action very much at all
 * **Binary Step:** An "on or off" function that is too simplistic for most complex tasks.
+If I have nothing coming in to the neuron, then I'm going to output nothing.
+But if anything at all is coming in, I'm going to output a positive value that's a fixed value.
+So it's either on or off.
 * **Sigmoid / Tanh:** Smooth, non-linear functions that were popular but suffer from the **"vanishing gradient" problem**, where the gradient becomes too small to effectively update the network's weights.
 * **Rectified Linear Unit (ReLU):** The most popular choice today due to its computational efficiency.
 It outputs the input directly if it's positive and zero otherwise, but it can suffer from the **"Dying ReLU" problem** where neurons get stuck in a negative state.
 * **Leaky ReLU:** A variant of ReLU that introduces a small slope for negative values to solve the "Dying ReLU" problem.